elylucas/ng-nest-realtime-apps/docs/lab2/JoiningAndLeavingRooms.md

 #### Get List of Rooms

-The `identify` event now returns back the list of rooms when called.
+The `identify` event now returns the list of rooms when called.
 Add a callback to the method to store the rooms in the observable:

 ```ts title=./client/src/app/chat.service.ts